Self-Directed IRA Types

 The Internal Revenue Code (IRC) acts as a guide to prevent IRA holders from triggering prohibited transactions.
 However, the IRC does not describe what investments a self-directed IRA can make.
 It does, however, describe what the IRA cannot invest in.

-If the self-directed IRA does not purchase life insurance, collectibles, or engage in a prohibited transaction outlined in Code Section 4975, then you can make the investment.
+If the self-directed IRA does not purchase life insurance, or collectibles, or engage in a prohibited transaction outlined in Code Section 4975, then you can invest.

 Get in Touch

-Do you still have questions about which type of Self-Directed IRA to choose, or Self-Directed IRA services?
+Do you still have questions about which type of Self-Directed IRA or services to choose?
 Get in touch with IRA Financial at 800-472-1043.
 You can also fill out the form to speak with an IRA specialist who is on-site to answer any of your questions.